ch007m/my-kratix-idpbuilder/README.md

 To uninstall a vcluster: `helm uninstall worker-2 -n worker-2`

 TODO:
-- See with kratix's project how we could populate the needed sub-folders when we register new destinations !
 - Use argocd to install the resources of the kratix's agent instead of deploying them manually with the command `k --context "$WORKER1" apply -f kratix-destination/worker-1-resources.yml`
 - Generate using a template engine (aka helm) the resources to be created to:
   - Create a vcluster, deploy argocd
-  - Install on the vcluster the generated resources: Argo Applications and Secret to access git server
+  - Install on the vcluster the generated resources: Argo Applications and Secret to access the gitea server
-  - Create and execute a new job able to create for the existing git server under the org/repository: `kratix/state` the folder of the new destination (aka vcluster) where the resources will be generated when promise's requests are issued against a specific destination
+  - Create and execute a new job able to add on the existing gitea server (under the org/repository: `kratix/state`) the folder of the new destination (aka vcluster)
   - Create for the IDPlatform running Kratix new resources: Destination & GitStateStore to register a new destination (aka vcluster)

 ## DEPRECATED: Adding some kind workers